Sumit Antil

 Sumit Antil (born 7 June 1998) is an Indian para javelin thrower.
-Antil won the men's javelin throw F64 event at the 2020 and 2024 Paralympics.
-He set Paralympic record both times with his throws of 68.55 m and 70.59 m.
-He is a three-time gold medalist at the World Championships and holds the championship record of 71.37 m, set in 2025.
-In 2022, Antil won the gold medal at the Asian Para Games and created the para-javelin of 73.29 m.
-He is also a six-time world record holder.
+He is the reigning Paralympic, World and Asian champion in the men's javelin throw F64 category.
+He won gold medals at the 2020 and 2024 Paralympics.
+He is a three-time gold medalist at the World Championships and also has won the gold medal at the 2022 Asian Para Games.
+He is also a seven-time world record holder.

 Early life

 Family

 Antil was born in Khewra, Sonipat, Haryana, to Niramala Devi and Ram Kumar Antil.
 His father, who was employed in the Indian Air Force, died when he was seven.
 His mother motivated him to take up sports after his accident.
 He has three sisters, Kiran, Sushila & Renu.
-He was born in Antil clan, a sub-clan of Tomar Jats.

 Accident

 He wanted to pursue a career in wrestling and join the Indian Army.
 In 2015, when he was 17, his motorbike was hit by a speeding truck while he was returning home from a tuition class.
 As a result, his left leg was amputated and he had to abandon his dream of becoming a wrestler.